 According to the Washington State Patrol, anyone (driver, bicyclist, pedestrian, or property owner) involved in a car accident in the state of Washington must complete a Motor Vehicle Collision Report if the crash resulted in:

-Note that if a law enforcement officer (from the Washington State Patrol, for example) comes to the scene and indicates that he or she will be preparing a police report, you don't need to complete your own report.
+Note that if a law enforcement officer (like a Washington State Patrol trooper) comes to the scene and indicates that they'll be preparing a police report, you don't need to complete your own report.
 (These rules can be found at Revised Code of Washington section 46.52.030.)